peterhunn/techdocs/docs/accordproject.md

 and monthly payments of {{monthlyPayment}}.
 ```

+This example illustrates:

+* Rich text annotations: e.g., ## Fixed rate loan for level 2 heading, and *fixed interest* for italics.
+* Template variables: e.g., {{loanAmount}} is the amount for the loan.
+* Formulas written in Ergo: e.g., {{% monthlyPaymentFormula(loanAmount,rate,loanDuration) %}} which calculates the monthly payment based on the loanAmount, rate, and loanDuration variables.

 The Data Model, expressed in the [Concerto] schema language, defines the variables for the template and the associated data types:

 ```